Sharvani2002/RLOSF-Screening-Exercise-Flatbuffers/README.md

 ## General Description

 This repository contains the files created on completing the screening exercise of Improve flatbuffer parser support in VowpalWabbit project.
-This is one of the projects of RLOSF for which I am interested in contributing.
+This is one of the projects of RLOSF to which I am interested in contributing.

 Submitted by: Sharvani Laxmi Somayaji<br>
 OS used: Windows 10 <br>